icerpc/icerpc-docs/pages/slice/encoding/operation.md

 The stream argument, if present, is encoded immediately after after the segment holding the non-stream arguments.

-If the stream parameter type is fixed-size as far the Slice encoding is concerned (e.g., an `int32`), the stream is encoded as successive elements without any demarcation.
+If the stream parameter type has a fixed size as far as the Slice encoding is concerned (e.g., an `int32`), the stream is encoded as successive elements without any demarcation.

-If the stream parameter type is variable-size (e.g., a `string`), the stream is encoded as a series of segments, where each segment holds a whole number of encoded elements—at least 1 element per segment.
+Otherwise, the stream is encoded as a series of segments, where each segment holds a whole number of encoded elements—at least 1 element per segment.
 The segment's size corresponds to the number of bytes in the segment, not the number of streamed elements encoded in this segment.

 If the stream parameter type is an optional type (for example, an `int32?`), the stream parameter is encoded like a stream of: